fastly/terraform-provider-fastly/docs/resources/service_v1.md

 Optional:

+- **compression_codec** (String) The codec used for compression of your logs.
+Valid values are zstd, snappy, and gzip.
+If the specified codec is "gzip", gzip_level will default to 3.
+To specify a different level, leave compression_codec blank and explicitly set the level using gzip_level.
+Specifying both compression_codec and gzip_level in the same API request will result in an error.
 - **file_max_bytes** (Number) Maximum size of an uploaded log file, if non-zero.
 - **format** (String) Apache-style string or VCL variables to use for log formatting (default: `%h %l %u %t "%r" %>s %b`)
 - **format_version** (Number) The version of the custom logging format used for the configured endpoint.
 Can be either 1 or 2. (default: 2)